-The Family Support Division is administered by a director appointed by the director of the Department of Social Services.
+The Family Support Division (FSD) is administered by a director appointed by the director of the Department of Social Services.
 The division maintains an office in each county and in St. Louis for the administration of the Income Maintenance Programs.
 The division maintains 24 offices across the state for the administration of the Child Support Program.
-Administration of the Rehabilitation Services to the Blind are managed by seven offices throughout Missouri.
+Administration of the Rehabilitation Services for the Blind is managed by seven offices throughout Missouri.